-The Materials Science Laboratory (MSL) aims at discovering new quantum phenomena and creating new concepts by producing new materials.
-Toward these goals, the following five research groups of MSL investigate various materials, ranging from inorganic ones such as high-Tc superconductors and photonic crystals to organic materials like silicon polymers and biopolymers.
-Another important feature of MSL is the effective sharing of nanofabrication and precise measurement techniques developed originally in each group.
-This could possibly open new fields in global information sharing markets.
+The Materials Science Laboratory (MSL) aims at producing new materials by controlling the arrangement and coupling among atoms and molecules.
+By producing such materials, MSL also aims to discover new quantum phenomena and to create new concepts.
+Toward these goals, the following four MSL groups investigate a wide variety of materials, from inorganic to organic.
+The important feature of MSL is the effective sharing of nanofabrication and precise measurement techniques developed originally in each group.

-Development of thin-film growth technology for high-Tc superconductors using molecular beam epitaxy method.
+- Creating new high-Tc superconductors using the molecular beam epitaxy method.

 - Controlling quantum bits in superconductor as a step towards quantum computing, and creating new magnetic devices using quantum dot arrays.

 - Developing optical devices for the next generation using photonic crystals.